Columbia River Gorge: Geology

 The Columbia River Gorge began forming as far back as the Miocene (roughly 17 to 12 million years ago), and continued to take shape through the Pleistocene (2 million to 700,000 years ago).
 During this period the Cascade Range was forming, which slowly moved the Columbia River's delta about 100 mi north to its current location.

 Although the river slowly eroded the land over this period of time, the most drastic changes took place at the end of the last ice age when the Missoula Floods cut the steep, dramatic walls that exist today, flooding the river as high up as Crown Point.
 This quick erosion left many layers of volcanic rock exposed.

 Ecology

-The Columbia River Gorge is home to a number of plant species that are endemic or found mostly in the gorge and surrounding areas, including Heterotheca villosa, Lomatium columbianum, Lomatium klickitatense, Lomatium suksdorfii, Penstemon barrettiae, and Primula poetica.
+The Columbia River Gorge is home to a number of plant species that are endemic or found mostly in the gorge and surrounding areas, Lomatium columbianum, Lomatium klickitatense, Lomatium suksdorfii, Penstemon barrettiae, and Primula poetica.